James Boren: Biography

 In 1991 he became a Scholar-in-Residence at Northeastern State University in Tahlequah, Oklahoma.

-In 1992, Boren was an official (if not entirely serious) candidate for President of the United States, for the Apathy Party of America.
-His slogan was "I have what it takes to take what you've got".
+In 1992, Boren was an official (if not entirely serious) candidate for Vice President of the United States, for the Apathy Party of America.
+He offered what he said was the country's first multiple-choice political platform, and his slogan was "I have what it takes to take what you've got".
 In 1996 he was the Oklahoma Democratic Party nominee for the U.S. Senate but was unsuccessful.

 He died in Tahlequah on 24 April 2010, aged 84.
 He was married three times.